nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/redirects-and-rewrites.md

 [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) filters can be used to configure HTTP redirects or rewrites.
 Redirects return HTTP 3XX responses to a client, instructing it to retrieve a different resource.
 Rewrites modify components of a client request (such as hostname and/or path) before proxying it upstream.

-In this guide, we will set up the coffee application to demonstrate path URL rewriting and the tea and soda applications to showcase path-based request redirection..
+In this guide, we will set up the coffee application to demonstrate path URL rewriting, and the tea and soda applications to showcase path-based request redirection.
 For an introduction to exposing your application, we recommend that you follow the [basic guide]({{< relref "/how-to/traffic-management/routing-traffic-to-your-app.md" >}}) first.

 To see an example of a redirect using scheme and port, see the [HTTPS Termination]({{< relref "/how-to/traffic-management/https-termination.md" >}}) guide.